Winter tires

 BC’s unique terrain, changing elevations, and unpredictable weather make this one of the most demanding winter driving environments in North America.

-Winter tires are an investment in safety – for you, your family and friends, and others sharing the road.
+Winter tires are an investment in safety – for you, your family and others sharing the road.
 Choose tires that match the conditions you usually experience when driving, which could range from heavy rain to hard-packed snow to ice.

 Stopping distance